Donate Join Us

 Ross was still under a Section 3 still and had a constant carer with him for 24 hours a day but it did mean he had his own room.
 He constantly said to us; ‘do you know I have a carer’ and ‘what do you mean when you say I have been in a mental health unit?’
 Ross was very confused and puzzled by the situation.
 He tried to abscond from the hospital twice so then he had to have 2 minders 24 hours a day!
 I found it hard to think of Ross being watched 24 hours a day but I had to remind myself that they were keeping him safe and I encouraged Ross to think of it as company for him.
 I think I only got annoyed once when one carer came in and he evidently knew nothing of Ross’s case and he said to me so your son is like this because of his drug taking!
 I sarcastically told him the only drugs that made him ill were the ones the mental health unit gave him.
 Most of the carers were considerate of Ross and us.

-For the next 4 weeks, in the N&N, he was on saline drips and IV antibiotics for anti-bacterial and anti-viral drugs while all known blood tests were done & results awaited.
+For the next 4 weeks, in the hospital, he was on saline drips and IV antibiotics for anti-bacterial and anti-viral drugs while all known blood tests were done & results awaited.
 All psychiatric medicines were reduced and finally stopped.
 An MRI scan was done on the 20th October.
 Ross slept a lot and confusion was evident.
-We left him notes on his table because of his memory problems; Ross you are in the Norfolk and Norwich hospital.
+We left him notes on his table because of his memory problems; Ross you are in the hospital.
 You have low sodium levels.
 You may have inflammation of the brain.

 We visited Ross almost every day, returning to Canterbury for the odd days, to check on my elderly in-laws who live close by to us.